Major damage to Alabama mobile home park amid tropical storm

 Residents of Pace, Florida, called 911 to report a possible twister that tore the roofs off two homes and damaged at least three others.

-“Nobody’s hurt,” said Sarah Whitfield, spokeswoman for Santa Rosa County, where the Florida homes were damaged.
+“Nobody’s hurt,” said Sarah Whitfield, spokesperson for Santa Rosa County, where the Florida homes were damaged.
 “We’re just thankful it happened after sunrise,” not overnight as people slept.

 An 18-wheeler hit several utility poles and flipped on its side during the storm early Saturday.
 Debris from the accident, including a collapsed utility pole, turned into projectiles and struck a passing SUV, according to the Florida Highway Patrol.